stonecyan/DjangoUserRegistration/README.md

 Admin login shows list of all users, and can add, edit, and delete users

-To run the app, cd into user_regsitrationfolder and run: pipenv shell python manage.py runserver
+To run the app, cd into user_registrationfolder and run: pipenv shell python manage.py runserver